zoracon/draft-hancock-verifier-txt/draft-hancock-verifier-txt.md

 The following fields are OPTIONAL but RECOMMENDED:

 `Verifier-ID-Registry`
-Value: A URL pointing to the Verifier's entry in a recognized Verifier Registry.This helps establish greater accountability and trust by linking to a broader oversight system.
+Value: A URL pointing to the Verifier's entry in a recognized Verifier Registry if their jurisdiction mandated a registry.
 - Example: `Verifier-ID-Registry: https://verifier-registry.example.org/id/example-retail`

 `Auditing-Policy`